The WUSTL Marketplace is a web-based electronic requisition purchasing program.

 - Select “PO pending Workflow approval” by clicking the appropriate box.

 - Click the “Save” button.

-- Punch-out catalogs link directly to WashU/Supplier specific sites and is used when the shopper knows which supplier to use to make purchase and wishes to use the extra functionality of the suppliers punch-out site.
+- Punch-out catalogs link directly to WashU/Supplier-specific sites and are used when the shopper knows which supplier to use to make a purchase and wishes to use the extra functionality of the supplier’s punch-out site.

 - Level II Punch-out catalogs mean that many of the Supplier’s products will display when you conduct a general ‘everything’ search within Marketplace.